microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > The contrast agent is already on the market and, according to what the authors claim, it holds great promise for addressing key questions in tissue engineering, implantology, and a wide range of related research fields.
 > Although this reviewer agrees with the authors that the proposed contrast agent could be interesting as an aid in the diagnosis of various pathologies and also in the field of tissue engineering, at the same time doubts arise as to how the experimental activity was conducted and whether it can demonstrate what the authors claim above.

-We thank the reviewer for the agreement on the usefulnes of applying µAngiofil to the study of vasculature in various fields of research.
+We thank the reviewer for the agreement on the usefulness of applying µAngiofil to the study of vasculature in various fields of research.
 Below, we address the concerns raised regarding the experimental methodology and its ability to support our claims:

 ## Main Comments: